zemacedo99/Replication-Package/README.md

 # Replication Package

-This project aims to retrieve scholarly article information from multiple sources like Scopus, IEEE Xplore, and Engineering Village (Inspec).
-It efficiently extracts details such as titles, authors, publication years, venues, venue types, and links to the articles.
+This project aims to retrieve scholarly article information from a variety of sources including Scopus, IEEE Xplore, Engineering Village (Inspec), Science Direct, HAL Open Science, and the ACM Digital Library via Crossref.
+It allows for efficient extraction of details such as titles, authors, publication years, venues, venue types, and links to the articles.
+Furthermore, it provides functionality to create queries from a CSV containing search terms and to visualize the processed data.

 ## Prerequisites